 The thought that gasoline sitting in your car or in that jerry can you bought a while back could do some damage to your engine is a scary one, indeed.
 However, the key is knowing what the shelf life of gasoline is so you can ensure that you always have quality gas on hand.

 Precisely how long your gas will last in storage depends on the type of gasoline that you’re using.
 Here’s what you need to know:

-The vast majority of gasoline sold in North America (and around the world, for that matter) is “ethanol-blended” gas.
+The vast majority of gasoline sold in North America (and around the world, for that matter) is “ethanol-blended” gas, often called just ethanol gas.
 In fact, most gasoline in the US is what’s known as “E10,” which means that it is actually 10% ethanol.

 Why does this matter?
 Well, ethanol is “hydrophilic” or “water-loving,” so it likes to absorb water vapor that’s sitting in the air around it.
 Water vapor naturally forms inside containers from condensation, especially as temperatures fluctuate throughout the day.

 If this happens, the gas absorbs the water, which causes the fuel to separate into layers of ethanol and gas.
-As a result, the gas becomes less combustible and “goes bad.”
+As a result of this water contamination, the gas becomes less combustible and “goes bad.”